Dimibe/grouped_list/README.md

   return Text('$groupByValue');
 }
 ```
-The passed parameter is the return value of the defined `groupBy` function for that specific section.
+The parameter `groupByValue` has the return type of the defined `groupBy` function.

 #### Optional Parameters:
 * `separator`: A Widget which defines a separator between items inside a section.
+* `sort`: A bool which defines if the passed data should be sorted by the widget.
+By default it's true.

 ### Notice:
- The item builder functions only creates the actual list items for the seperator items use the `separator` parameter.
+ * The item builder functions only creates the actual list items.
+For the seperator items use the `separator` parameter.
- Other than the `itemBuilder` function of the `ListView.builder` constructor the function has an element instead of the index as parameter.
+ * Other than the `itemBuilder` function of the `ListView.builder` constructor the function provides the specific element instead of the index as parameter.
+ * The elements need to be sorted according to the `groupBy` return value.
+The Widgets sorts the elements by default.
+Disable the sorting only if your list is sorted beforehand.